 Special thanks to my friend Kate F. who introduced me to the original recipe.
 When I heard everyone raving about her bread, I knew I wanted to veganize it.

-Traditional Irish Brown Soda Bread (Vegan)
+Traditional Irish Brown Bread (Dairy Free)

 Ingredients